 Artist and potter Deena Schroeder-Sears of Idle Hands Pottery makes unique, eclectic, handmade pottery with an edge that is crafted completely by hand, with fresh color combinations to brighten your home.

-We are excited to welcome Idle Hands Pottery to the Oak Brook Artisan Market at Oakbrook Center on Sat & Sun, Aug 10-11, 2019.
-This 2-day outdoor market showcases the Midwest’s finest artisans in fashion, food, home goods + art.
+We are excited to welcome Idle Hands Pottery to the Chicago Artisan Market on Sunday, December 1, 2019 from 10am-4pm at Morgan MFG (401 N. Morgan St.), along with top Chicago & Midwest artisans in food, fashion, home goods + art.

 Everything is handmade and either wheel-thrown or hand built using either stoneware or porcelain clay.
 The bright, fresh colors are made with Deena’s own glaze recipes.
 She enjoys adding sculptural elements to the pieces which is a signature element in Idle Hands Pottery.
 Items created include mugs, bowls, platters, trivets, coasters, trays and ceramic jewelry.
 They also do custom orders.

 All pieces and decorations are designed, created and applied by Deena.
 Most of the Idle Hands Pottery pieces uses a white stoneware clay body from standard clay.
 Occasionally, porcelain, speckled stoneware and sometimes the beautifully luscious black Cassius Basaltic stoneware clay from Aardvark Clay is used.